-- The patient is asked to wait in the hospital for next few days for proper rest and recovery.
+- The patient is asked to wait in the hospital for the next few days for proper rest and recovery.

 How much time does it take for the successful completion of embryo reduction procedure?

 The procedure is completed in an hour’s time.
-It is an experience oriented medical procedure and needs to be performed in between 9 weeks and 12 weeks of the gestation period.
+It is an experience-oriented medical procedure and needs to be performed in between 9 weeks and 12 weeks of the gestation period.

 Embryo reduction procedure or multifetal reduction procedure has certain risks and complications associated with it.
 Here is a list of risks and complications, which are associated with the embryo reduction procedure.